A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Simulation studies

-The Gibbs sampler typically converged within $2 \times 10^5$ iterations (Supplemental Figure \ref{fig:convergence_boxplot}).
-However, convergence times varied substantially across conditions, with faster convergence observed for high sensitivity ($\kappa = 0.8$) and slower convergence for lower sensitivity ($\kappa = 0.4$).
-Prior information on $\kappa$ reduced convergence time, whereas higher prevalence ($\Pr(g_i=1) = 0.26$) and the absence of baseline tests ($\Pr(r_i=1) = 0$) increased it.
-Runs were interrupted if convergence was not achieved after $5 \times 10^5$ iterations, and non-converged runs were replaced by additional converged runs.
-Non-convergence was rare but occurred in three specific conditions with an uninformative prior on $\kappa$, high prevalence ($\Pr(g_i=1) = 0.26$), and no baseline testing ($\Pr(r_i=1) = 0$; Supplemental Figure \ref{fig:convergence_ncrates}).
+All results are based on converged runs only where non-converged runs were replaced by additional converged runs.
+Non-convergence until $5 \times 10^5$ Gibbs iterations was rare but occurred in the specific condition with an uninformative prior on $\kappa$, high prevalence ($\Pr(g_i=1) = 0.26$), and no baseline testing ($\Pr(r_i=1) = 0$), which is the setting when model identifiability is weakest (see Supplemental Figure \ref{fig:convergence_ncrates}).
 Visual inspection of MCMC chains for exemplary datasets revealed that multi-modality of the posterior distribution was the primary cause of non-convergence; for an example see Supplemental Figure \ref{fig:nonconvergence_example}.
-Crucially, non-convergence did not occur when an informative or point prior on $\kappa$ was used instead of an uninformative prior. \\
+Crucially, non-convergence did not occur when an informative or point prior on $\kappa$ (known $\kappa$) was used instead of an uninformative prior implying that information on $\kappa$ regularizes an otherwise problematic likelihood surface. \\